puppetlabs/packaging/README.md

 * **package:gem**
     Use the `rubygems/package_task` library to create a rubygem from the repository.
-Requires `build_gem: TRUE` and gem-related parameters be set in `ext/build_defaults.yaml` and `ext/project\_data.yaml`.
+Requires `build_gem: true` and gem-related parameters be set in `ext/build_defaults.yaml` and `ext/project\_data.yaml`.
 The gem is staged in `./pkg`.